-Attorney General Nominee Visits Hill; Deputy Rosenstein To Leave After He's Confirmed
+Attorney General Nominee Visits Hill; Rosenstein's Exit Expected After Confirmation

 President Trump's nominee to become the next attorney general began his round of visits to Capitol Hill on Wednesday as Washington prepared for a changing of the guard at the Justice Department.